Postdoctoral Research Associate

 2009: B.S.
 Environmental Science and Resource Management, University of Washington

-When I’m not in front of a computer I love getting outside with my husband and two sons.
-I enjoy gardening, martial arts, and running.
-Other interests include linguistics, science fiction, travel, and taco trucks.
+When I’m not in front of a computer I love playing outside with my husband and two sons.
+Interests include: hiking, running, gardening, linguistics, science fiction, and taco trucks.